 Clear out the downspouts

-After you’ve cleaned all the rubbish out of the gutters, you may be tempted to run water through a hose to get rid of any residual dust.
+After you’ve cleaned all the trash out of the gutters, you may be tempted to run water through a hose to get rid of any residual dust.
 But don’t do this if you haven’t cleaned out the downspouts!
 Take a hosepipe and put it in the downspout.
-Then get a friend to turn on the hosepipe full-blast.
+Then get a friend to turn on the hosepipe full blast.

 Do a spot check

 Keeping your health and safety in mind, work your way around the gutters and visually inspect them for cracks or if the spikes are coming out of the wall.
-If you notice any problems, you should repair these as quickly as possible – a stitch in time saves nine!
+If you notice any problems, you should repair them as quickly as possible—a stitch in time saves nine!

 Rinse the system out